-It’s seven days until “The Big Day”… and you can feel a tickle at the back of your throat.
-Rather than panic about being ill during your wedding, there are a few practical steps you can take.
-By preparing yourself on each day before the wedding, you are more likely to recover in time.
-Colds tend to last only a few days, so by noticing how you feel and listening to your body, you can ensure that you are ready for the excitement of the week without getting overwhelmed by illness.
+It’s seven days until “The Big Day”—and you can feel a tickle at the back of your throat.
+Rather than panic about being sick during your wedding, there are a few practical steps you can take.
+By preparing yourself each day leading up to the wedding, you are more likely to recover in time.
+Colds tend to last only a few days, so by noticing how you feel and by listening to your body, you can ensure that you are ready for the excitement of the week without getting overwhelmed by illness.

 You noticed the tickle, so start up a supplement: Vitamin C, Zinc, or whatever has helped you in the past.
-It might be a big bowl of vegetable soup, and definitely aim away from alcohol and those beloved junk foods.
+It might even be a big bowl of nutritious vegetable soup, but definitely aim away from alcohol and those beloved junk foods.
 Healthy foods and a good vitamin will give your body what it needs.
-More than anything else, begin drinking lots of water and herbal tea, which is both soothing and good for helping you to wash sickness out of your system.
+More than anything else, begin drinking lots of water and herbal tea, which is both soothing and good for helping you to flush sickness out of your system.

-If it is still persisting, consider taking a sick day from work or a metaphorical sick day from wedding prep: sleep, rest, and generally relax.
-You can even make your sick day a “craft time,” pulling your seating chart, ribbon, and tulle close to your bed so that between naps you can get a few small things done.
+If it’s still persisting, consider taking a sick day from work or a metaphorical sick day from wedding prep: sleep, rest, and generally relax.
+You can even make your sick day “craft time” by pulling your seating chart, ribbon, and tulle close to your bed so that between naps you can get a few small things done.
 This will help you feel accomplished and tire you out a little so you can sleep some more.

-Continue doing all the activities you’ve done so far, with hydration, healthy food, and rest, but if you haven’t already, look into some really good cold medicine.
+Continue doing all the activities you’ve done so far with hydration, healthy food, and rest, but if you haven’t already, look into some really good cold medicine.
 Everyone reacts differently and has slightly different symptoms, but by testing out which ones help today, you have a better chance at figuring out something that will clear you up for the duration of the ceremony and reception.
-If you can, check all make-up you are planning to use during rehearsal and the big day; make sure they are waterproof and not likely to run!

 Find a way to pamper yourself.
 Even if the cold is persisting a little, a massage or a pedicure is a great way to get in the mood without actually having to run all over town.
 Once again, get as much sleep as you can!
 The next few days will be a whirlwind.
-This is a great time to assign a couple of to-dos to a bridesmaid, sister, or other friend and take time for yourself to convalesce.
+This is a great time to assign a couple of to-do’s to a bridesmaid or other friend and take time for yourself to convalesce.